MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-active-directory-b2c-oidc.md

 ms.subservice: B2C
 ---

-# Add Login with Azure Active Directory B2C in Spring Web App
+# Add sign-in with Azure Active Directory B2C to a Spring web app

 This article shows you how to create a Java app with sign-in capability by using [Spring Initializr](https://start.spring.io/) with the Spring Boot Starter for Azure Active Directory (Azure AD).